CS2613-FA23/explorationactivity2-schotsuwCS1003/Overview.md

 ```
 - Design the simple game as we want.

-• This section should be the largest and go into lots of detail.
-Not everything here must be utilized in your sample program.
-3. What are the functionalities of the package/library?
+What are the functionalities of the package/library?

-• Snippets of code and examples of output should be given here.
-Ex.
+- Ex.
 Starting by creating a simple show screen with a desired background.
 Make sure that your images file are in the same directory with your code file.
 ```
 import pygame
 #define size